-[H3] If the decrease should have been reported sooner
+If the decrease should have been reported sooner

-- 37. It is possible that a scheduled review reveals a change in the individual's level of needs, resulting in a decrease of entitlement, which they should have reported sooner.
-To find out whether that is the case, refer to the Change of Circumstances: Change in mobility or care needs chapter. - 38.
-If the individual either - knowingly fails to report the change - fails to report the change as soon as reasonably practicable after the change occurred, the case manager would set the date of either:
+- 38. It is possible that a scheduled review reveals a change in the individual's level of needs, resulting in a decrease of entitlement, which they should have reported sooner.
+To find out whether that is the case, refer to the Change of Circumstances: Change in mobility or care needs chapter. - 39.
+If the individual either the case manager would set the date of either: